aakash17kc/ContentServer/Production.md

 * We can use AWS EKS for Kubernetes for deployment and AWS ECR for storing docker images.
 We can implement a blue-green deployment strategy to minimise downtime.
 * We can use AWS Lambda for serverless functions.
 * We can use AWS Route 53 for DNS.
-* We can use AWS SNS/SQS for message queuing and event driven flow.
+* We can use Kafka/AWS SNS/SQS for message queuing and event driven flow.
 * We can use AWS DynamoDB/MongoDB for NoSQL database.
 * We can use AWS Elasticache for caching.
 * We can use AWS VPC for networking.